 - Walking the entire track from east to west or vice versa.

-A perk to conquering Frere eastside is that it’s said to be more scenic.
-Panoramic views from Broken Nose, the Boulder Field & Eastern Summit camp look stunning if the mountain is not shrouded in cloud, which it often is.
+Hiking Mount Bartle Frere eastside is said to be more scenic.
+Panoramic views from Broken Nose, the Boulder Field & Eastern Summit camp look gorgeous if the mountain is not shrouded in cloud, which it often is.

 However this route is said to be much harder as it’s steeper and you’ll have to face the Boulder Field in between the Eastern Camp and the summit, which some say is pretty scary.
 If choosing this trail, I’d suggest leaving your backpack next to the camping pad before making the 1-hour slog to the summit as it’ll be way easier.

 My hiking bible- Best Walks around Cairns & the Tablelands, gave trail details for the western approach and I researched that this was marginally easier, so happily signed up for that one.
-Judging from all the people I saw on this trail, I think it’s the most popular.
+Judging from all the people I saw on the Saturday, I think it’s the most popular.

 Another perk to doing it westside is that there’s a permanent stream next to the western summit camp which is good if you’re low on water, which you probably will be.

 We could also leave our big backpack at camp before taking the 40-minute rock hop to the summit, which I couldn’t imagine doing with it on.
-Not only were we lighter but it’s really tight in places and the bag is a hassle.
-I felt like an agile ninja without it.
+Not only were we lighter but it’s really tight in places and the bag is a hassle, so I felt more agile without it.

 This camp can hold about 3-4 small tents.